SanTechIT/CS180PRJ4/README.md

 * improve post formatting - grade should only be visible to teacher/poster
 * ungraded posts have a grade of 0 - change that to n/a? will need to keep track of whether a post has been graded
 * Teacher shouldn't be able to reply to a student's posts while viewing their student dashboard, remove that feature.
-* Teachers should be able to edit courses

 Problems
 - MAJOR: Validate inputs for class/discussion/post Ids in reply/edit/delete actions